fabrice-ducos/luajava/README.md

 `jrunscript -cp $HOME/.m2/repository/org/keplerproject/luajava/2.3/luajava-2.3.jar -Djava.library.path=$HOME/.m2/repository/org/keplerproject/luajava/2.3 -l luajava`

 CAVEAT: there seems to be a bug in at least some implementations of `jrunscript` on MacOSX.
-If you experience an `UnsatisfiedLinkError` despite of providing the proper `java.library.path`, you should set the `DYLD_LIBRARY_PATH` environment variable to the same value as `java.library.path` (or extend it depending on your needs).
+If you experience an `UnsatisfiedLinkError` or `script engine for language luajava can not be found` despite of providing the proper classpath and `java.library.path`, you should set the `DYLD_LIBRARY_PATH` environment variable to the same value as `java.library.path` (or extend it depending on your needs).
 This bug wasn't observed on other systems (e.g. Linux/Ubuntu or Windows/MSYS2).

 ## COMPATIBILITY